nathanpuri/website/src/pages/path.md

           -Body is deity, speech is mantra, action is Ganachakrapuja

 We integrate all the oaths and paths into our daily life with all our actions of body, speech and mind, waking and sleeping, lying down, sitting up, standing, walking around, talking and serving the needs of sentient beings.
 We focus often on maintaining mindfulness throughout the day and especially at time of eating and drinking, because this is both a time to repair ourselves and to renew our vows of offering ourselves to dharma.
 We also focus on the time of sleep when we spend at least a third of our lives, which is an opportunity to overcome many deluded appearances.
+And once again preliminary practices return to exhaust the obstacles of body, speech and mind and gently clarify our vision of dharmata until final buddhahood.

           -The Nine Vehicles and Four Classes of Tantra Are All Good